 Green infrastructure and business financing and advising

 Providing sustainable products: According to forecasts by leading energy experts, the trend towards renewable energy will become even stronger worldwide in the next few years.
 More money is already being invested in the generation of renewable energy than in fossil-fuel and nuclear power plants combined.

 Demographic change, increasing natural resource demands, urbanization and the growing significance of environmental aspects are creating a growing need for investment in all types of infrastructure.
-The World Economic Forum estimates that US-Dollar 5.7 billion worth of green infrastructure could be needed by 2020 in order to realise environmental policy objectives in sectors such as agriculture, transport, power and water.
+The World Economic Forum estimates that US-Dollar 5.7 trillion worth of green infrastructure could be needed by 2020 in order to realise environmental policy objectives in sectors such as agriculture, transport, power and water.

 More and more companies and public bodies – such as sovereign states and supranational organizations – are actively involved in this area.
 We advise and support them to meet the financial requirements for their challenging projects.